 - Access to all online VU facilities such as the library and online learning environments

 - A certificate of attendance after completing the course

-- A transcript of records mentioning the grade and the obtained ECTS
+- A transcript of records, including the grade and the obtained ECTS

-- Full support of the winter school team
+- The full support of the winter school team

 VU Graduate Winter School offers several scholarships.
 More information can be found on the website.